Table of Contents

 Symptoms of a Sprain

 The symptoms of a sprain can vary depending on the severity of the injury.
 Grade I and II sprains usually cause pain, swelling, and bruising.
-Grade III sprains will have more severe pain and can also cause joint instability and deformity.
+Grade III sprains will cause more severe pain and can also cause joint instability and deformity.

 High ankle sprains can cause all of these symptoms, plus difficulty walking.